Black Friday and Cyber Monday kick off the busiest shopping season of the year.

 Many Americans will use credit cards for their holiday purchases in stores and online.
 Unfortunately, despite security measures, credit cards may be leave a shopper vulnerable to identity theft, and online retailers may fall victim to other types of credit card fraud.
-Credit card fraud takes many forms, including credit card theft, identity theft, and unauthorized transactions from a compromised account:
+Credit card fraud in Oklahoma takes many forms, including credit card theft, identity theft, and unauthorized transactions from a compromised account:

 - Credit Card Theft - A stolen credit card (or a lost credit card retrieved by the perpetrator) is used to conduct transactions.
 Signatures may be forged, or easily deduced information such as a zip code may be used for verification.

 - Card Not Present (CNP) - In these transactions, the perpetrator need not have the credit card itself, only information such as cardholder name, account number, expiration date, and verification or CVV code.
 CNP transactions are generally internet or mail-order transactions.